John "Chow" Hayes: Early life

-Hayes was born in the Sydney suburb of Paddington, New South Wales on 7 September 1911, the illegitimate son of Elizabeth Hayes who was a prostitute and petty criminal (although Hayes lied about much of his early background in his biography).
-He was soon put into the care of his grandmother and an aunt, and was brought up by them.
+Hayes was born in the Sydney suburb of Paddington on 7 September 1911, the illegitimate son of Elizabeth Hayes who was a prostitute and petty criminal, although Hayes lied about much of his early background in his biography.
+He was soon put into the care of his grandmother and an aunt and was brought up by them.
 He lived his early years in the inner-city suburbs of Chippendale and Haymarket.

-Hayes rarely attended school after his eighth birthday, and earned a living as a newspaper seller in the area around Central railway station known as Railway Square.
+Hayes rarely attended school after his eighth birthday, and earned a living as a newspaper seller in the area around Railway Square.
 He was caught for truancy on a number of occasions and was sent to boy reformatories.
 As a teenager he became involved with gang-related crime in and around his local area, namely shoplifting, petty theft and assault.

 Hayes was known as a major player in the Sydney Gang Wars of the late 1920s and 1930s and was known to police as an extremely violent person.
-In February 1939 Chow Hayes was shot at Glebe and taken to Royal Prince Alfred Hospital.
+In February 1939, Chow Hayes was shot at Glebe and taken to Royal Prince Alfred Hospital.
 In a show of bravado, he discharged himself with the bullet still inside his body to avoid police interrogation.

 Incidents like this were reported widely in the national media, and Chow Hayes's hard reputation grew.

 Adult life

 Hayes' criminal career progressed as he grew older.
-A biography that was written about him in 1990 by David Hickie named "Chow Hayes, Gunman", suggested that he started carrying and using firearms in his late teens.
+A 1990 biography by David Hickie named "Chow Hayes, Gunman", suggested that he started carrying and using firearms in his late teens.
 He became involved in larger robberies and stand-over extortion scams, which enriched his ego, but also gave him a very bad reputation with the general public and thus became a menace to the police.

-In 1929, Chow was aligned with Kate Leigh against Tilly Devine in the Razor Wars where he took part in a Razor fight at Kings Cross, New South Wales which involved approximately 50 of Australia's Sydney Gangsters.
+In 1929, Chow was aligned with Kate Leigh against Tilly Devine in the Razor Wars, where he took part in a Razor fight at Kings Cross which involved approximately 50 of Australia's Sydney Gangsters.

-Chow Hayes spent many years of his life in prison for a succession of crimes which included small felonies such as drunkenness to capital crimes such as murder.
-In 1938 he shot Henry Jack Baker, the de facto partner of Sydney crime czar Kate Leigh outside Leigh's home at Lansdowne Street Surry Hills, but he escaped prosecution.
+Chow Hayes spent many years of his life in prison for a succession of crimes, which included small felonies such as drunkenness and capital crimes such as murder.
+In 1938, he shot Henry Jack Baker, the de facto partner of Sydney crime czar Kate Leigh outside Leigh's home at Lansdowne Street Surry Hills, but he escaped prosecution.

-During the mid 1940s, Chow Hayes committed many crimes with his friend William 'Joey' Hollebone.
+In the mid-1940s, Chow Hayes committed many crimes with his friend William 'Joey' Hollebone.